smnorris/bcfishpass/01_prep/01_modelled_stream_crossings/README.md

     - we have very limited data on where bridges are present
     - modelling bridges as occuring at stream order >= 6 is relatively conservative by design - culverts can exist on these higher order streams, we do not want to miss these important locations

-2. No road exists at the mapped road/stream crossing.
-This is primarily due to:
+2. No structure exists at the mapped road/stream crossing.
+This can be due to a number of different data issues:

+    Roads:

     - DRA mapping can be over-generous in its definition of 'road'
     - a road has been deactivated or never had a crossing structure
     - FTEN road data is tenure data, not actual 'as built' data - an FTEN road may not have been built

+    Streams:

+    - there is insufficent flow in the stream channel for a structure to have been necessary in road construction
+    - the stream is incorrectly mapped
+    - the stream channel has moved from where it was mapped (stream mapping is from BC TRIM I data, circa 1998)

 ## Fixes

-Because the above errors will typically result in erroneous modelled culverts with a great deal of stream and potential habitat upstream, it is important to conduct a manual review of the modelled crossings before prioritizing sites for field assessment.
+Because the above errors will often result in erroneous modelled culverts with a great deal of stream and potential habitat upstream, it is important to conduct a manual review of the modelled crossings before prioritizing sites for field assessment.
 A manual review is generally a simple visual review of available satellite imagery - the user can quickly identify sites where it is clear that a bridge is present or no road/stream crossing is present.

 To apply these fixes, add the crossing id and fix information for the crossing of interest to [`data/modelled_stream_crossings_fixes.csv`](data/modelled_stream_crossings_fixes.csv)